md-abu-kayser/the-news-dragon/README.md

-# The News Dragon — Client (React + Vite)
+# The News Dragon - Client with React and Vite

 A modern, responsive news client built with React, Vite and TypeScript.
-This project demonstrates a clean component-driven architecture, route-based data loading, Tailwind + Bootstrap styling, and Firebase integration scaffolding — ideal as a portfolio piece or production starter for news-style applications.
+This project demonstrates a clean component-driven architecture, route-based data loading, Tailwind + Bootstrap styling, and Firebase integration scaffolding - ideal as a portfolio piece or production starter for news-style applications.

 ---